-- the financial statements of the company: - o present fairly, in all material respects: - its financial position as at 31 March 2023; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with New Zealand Equivalents to International Financial Reporting Standards Reduced Disclosure Regime; and - the performance information of the company presents fairly, in all material respects, the company's achievements measured against the performance targets adopted for the year ended 31 March 2023.
+- · the financial statements of the company - o present fairly, in all material respects: - its financial position as at 31 March 2023: and - · its financial performance and cash flows for the year then ended: and - o comply with generally accepted accounting practice in New Zealand in accordance with New Zealand Equivalents to International Financial Reporting Standards Reduced Disclosure Regime: and - the performance information of the company presents fairly, in all material respects, the company's achievements measured against the performance targets adopted for the year ended 31 March 2023.

 Our audit was completed on 30 June 2023.
-This is the date at which our opinion is expressed.
+This is the date at which our opinion is expressed company or to cease operations, or has no realistic alternative but to do so.
+The basis for our opinion is explained